heroiclabs/nakama-docs/docs/runtime-code-basics.md

 The following example will show you how to create and register code to be run by a client as an [RPC call](#register_rpc).

-In the Lua example, we will create a module called "example.lua".
-We will import the `"nakama"` module which is embedded within the server and contains lots of server-side functions which are helpful as you build your code.
-You can see all available functions in the [Lua module reference](runtime-code-function-reference.md).
+In the Lua example create a module called "example.lua".
+Import the `"nakama"` module which is embedded within the server and contains lots of server-side functions which are helpful as you build your code.
+You can see all available functions in the [reference](runtime-code-function-reference.md).

-In the Go example, we will import the runtime package and use the `NakamaModule` which has all the same functions as referenced above.
+In the Go example we import the runtime package and use the `NakamaModule` which has all the same functions as in the reference.

-And finally the TypeScript example will follow a similar pattern to the Go runtime; all custom code must be within the scope of a globally defined `InitModule` function, which exposes a `logger`, `ctx`, `nk` and `initializer` - the logger, context, nakama module that exposes the Nakama APIs and the initializer used to register the rpc function, respectively.
+The TypeScript example follows a similar pattern to the Go runtime; all custom code must be within the scope of a globally defined `InitModule` function.

 === "Lua"
     ```lua